How can I honor God through what I wear?

 In His infinite love, God created a plan to cleanse sin from the world.
 This was symbolized by the lambskin worn by Adam and Eve.
 The Lamb of God, Jesus, would come to die.
 This would redeem the world from the consequences of sin.

-Modesty is an attitude, not a just practice.
+Modesty is an attitude, not just a practice.
 Modesty requires surrendering pride, being less focused on self.
 Adam and Eve first chose to cover their nakedness with fig leaves.
 This was an attempt to cover-up their disobedience.
-In selfishness and pride, they rebelled against the character of God.
+In selfishness and pride, they rebelled against the character of God

 Christians are instructed to reflect the image of God.
 Attire that is designed to draw attention to the wearer is a distraction.
 God and our fellow man should have priority over self-display.
 Discretion and simplicity in dress and appearance are crucial.
 This applies to men, women, and children.
 For example, most Seventh-day Adventists will not wear jewelry.
 Many refrain from wearing makeup and the majority avoid body piercings and tattoos.

 It is not our duty to correct any perceived infractions in appearance; we can only live like Christ and point others to Him.
 No one should feel ostracized for attending Sabbath services in “inappropriate” attire.
 We are to allow the Bible to provide instruction.
 Let His words soften the heart and influence the correct actions.
-With love, we all can have a closer walk with Him.
+With love, we all can have a closer walk with Him

 By: Jennifer Berubee-Burkes